xerxeschongxian26/Python-Portfolio/Factorial Calculator/README.md

   For large values of factorials, the recursion method is limited by memory usage due to the constant calling of the function itself
   Hence, for large values, the loops method is superior.
 That being said, the recursion method is an elegant solution.
-This difference in speed is demonstrated by running the tester_factorial.py script which calculates the total time taken to run each method over n number of cycles
+This difference in speed is demonstrated by running tester_factorial.py